b. 13/03/1915 Burton on Trent, Staffordshire. d. 18/06/2004 Plymouth, Devon.

 DATE AND PLACE OF GC ACTION: 05/08/1936 Indrayani River, India.

-Frank Naughton was born at Burton-on-Trent, Staffordshire, in March 1915, the son of Charles, a Boer War veteran who was then on active service, and Sophie.
+Frank Naughton (1915-2004) was born at Burton-on-Trent, Staffordshire, on 13th March 1915, the son of Charles, a Boer War veteran who was then on active service, and Sophie.
 Both of his parents had been orphans and as a result of his father dying young, Naughton determined to make his way in the Army on completing his education at the Guild Street Central School.

 Duly enlisting in the Royal Tank Corps in late 1931, he was serving in the 10th Light Tank Company at Kirkee, Poona, at the time of his gallant lifesaving exploits in August 1936, when ordered to recover one of his unit’s Crossley armoured cars.